(Amazon UK link) |

 We were immediately charmed by eleven-year-old Vada (Anna Chlumsky), a confident, friendly girl with what appears to be extreme hypochondria.
 I had a little trouble understanding her accent at first, but my ears gradually attuned.
 And I got the gist.
 She introduces herself by describing several ailments she has suffered, and then tells her father that she’s seriously worried about something else.

 Vada’s father Harry (Dan Aykroyd) works as an undertaker and embalmer, and also, apparently, a funeral director.
-His wife died shortly after Vada was born.
+His wife, we learn, died shortly after Vada was born.
 In the United States, I gather, coffins are open during the funeral or memorial service, so the person concerned must be made to look good.
 That includes requiring a make-up expert.

 There’s an opening for a new make-up artist, and a young woman called Shelley (Jamie Lee Curtis) applies.
 She doesn’t at first realise exactly what the job involves, but she’s desperate for work, and takes it on.
 She lives in a motorhome, and evidently finds Vada’s father quite attractive….